 The unique thing about a solo 401(k) is that it allows you to make contributions both as an employer and an employee.
 If you’re having trouble maxing out your 401(k) at work, this is a great way to beef up your 401(k) contributions without feeling a pinch on your regular paycheck.
 If you are like me and happen to have a 457(b) at work instead of a 401(k), you’ll be able to put all of your 1099 income away as employee contributions, since 401(k) contribution limits and 457(b) contribution limits are separate.

 If you happen to have access to an HSA, this is another great place to stash your side hustle money.
-If you earn less than $118,500 per year, then it might make sense to contribute to your HSA directly through payroll deductions, as doing so allows you to avoid paying FICA taxes.
+Depending on your income level, it might make sense to contribute to your HSA directly through payroll deductions, as doing so allows you to avoid paying FICA taxes.

 However, keep an eye out for which HSA provider your employer uses if opting for payroll deductions!
-For example, my employer uses an HSA provider that has really terrible investment options.
-Because the options were so bad, I opted to continue using my Fidelity HSA and to make my contributions outside of payroll deductions.
-My side hustle income is funding my HSA.
+For example, my employer uses an HSA provider that has really terrible investment options, so I opted to go with my own provider.
+The two HSA brokerages I recommend are Fidelity or Lively.
+Both are free and have excellent investment options.

 Your Side Hustle Can Make A Big Difference